Rethinking Non-idealities in Memristive Crossbars for Adversarial Robustness in Neural Networks: Experimental Methodology

-We calculate the CAs for both \textit{Model-1} and \textit{Model-2} for the crossbar mapped DNN, which are expected to be lesser than the values obtained for software DNN.
-Thereafter, we launch FGSM and PGD attacks on the mapped crossbar-based models in two modes termed as: \begin{enumerate} \item \textbf{Attack-1:} The adversarial perturbations for each attack, FGSM \& PGD, are created using the software-based DNN model's loss function and then added to the clean input that yields the adverdarial input.
-The generated adversaries are then fed to the crossbar mapped DNN to monitor $AL$. \item \textbf{Attack-2:} The adversarial inputs are generated for each attack, FGSM \& PGD, using the loss from the crossbar-based hardware models.
-As a result, we can expect the adversaries in this case will not be as strong as \textit{Attack-1} adversaries owing to the presence of non-idealities that can interfere in the attack generation process. \end{enumerate}
+\textbf{Modes of adversarial attack: } We consider two modes of adversarial attack for the crossbar-mapped DNNs - (a) \textit{Software-inputs-on-hardware (SH) mode} where, the adversarial perturbations for each attack are created using the software DNN's loss function and then added to the clean input that yields the adversarial input.
+The generated adversaries are then fed to the crossbar-mapped DNN.
+This is an example of a Black-Box (BB) attack. (b) \textit{Hardware-inputs-on-hardware (HH) mode} where, the adversarial inputs are generated for each attack using the loss from the crossbar-mapped models.
+The HH perturbations will incorporate the effect of the intrinsic hardware non-idealities and can be regarded as White-Box (WB) attacks.

-We finally record the adversarial accuracies (AAs) and adversarial losses (ALs) for all modes: \textit{Attack-SW, Attack-1, Attack-2}.